ToshioCP/Gtk4-tutorial/gfm/sec24.md

 }
 ```

-The function `main` is almost same as before.
+The `main` function is almost the same as those in the previous sections.
 The two functions `app_activate` and `draw_function` are important in this example.

 - 22: Creates a GtkDrawingArea instance.
 - 25: Sets a drawing function of the widget.
-GtkDrawingArea widget uses the function `draw_function` to draw the contents of itself whenever its necessary.
+GtkDrawingArea widget uses the function `draw_function` to draw the contents of itself whenever it is necessary.
 For example, when a user drag a mouse pointer and resize a top-level window, GtkDrawingArea also changes the size.
 Then, the whole window needs to be redrawn.
 For the information of `gtk_drawing_area_set_draw_func`, see [Gtk API Reference -- gtk\_drawing\_area\_set\_draw\_func](https://docs.gtk.org/gtk4/method.DrawingArea.set_draw_func.html).